umbraco/UmbracoDocs/Reference/Common-Pitfalls/index-v9.md

 This means that there is now a minimum of __10,000__ new objects created and allocated in memory.
 The number of traversals/visits to each of these objects is now __5000__.

-## Not caching epxensive lookups
+## Not caching expensive lookups

 Based on the above 2 points, you can see that iterating content with the traversal APIs will cause new instances of `IPublishedContent` to be created.
 When memory is used, Garbage Collection needs to occur and this turnover can cause performance problems.
 The more objects created, the more items allocated in memory, the harder the job is for the Garbage Collector == more performance problems.
 Even worse is when you allocate tons of items in memory and/or really large items in memory.
 They will remain in memory for a long time because they'll end up in something called "Generation 3" which the GC tries to ignore for as long as possible.
-It does so because it knows it's going to take a lot of resources to cleanup!
+It does so because it knows it's going to take a lot of resources to clean up!

 So what can we do to mitigate this?
-Unfortunately there is no silver bullet that will solve all your performance issues, it will always depend on your specific scenario.
-One great tip though is to cache the IDs of the content you need in your critical code, and then retrieve it from the cache by ID.
-For instance if you need to render the same four pieces of content for your nav, then cache, or simply hardcore, the IDs of the content items and retrieve them with the ID using `Umbraco.Content`, this will always be much, much faster than trying to traverse your content tree and finding the content programatically, since it will do a direct lookup in the cache, meaning that only the `IPublishedContent` you actually need will be created.
+Unfortunately, there is no silver bullet that will solve all your performance issues, it will always depend on your specific scenario.
+One great tip though is to cache the IDs of the content you need in your critical code and then retrieve it from the cache by ID.
+For instance, if you need to render the same four pieces of content for your nav, then cache, or simply hardcore, the IDs of the content items and retrieve them with the ID using `Umbraco.Content`, this will always be much, much faster than trying to traverse your content tree and finding the content programmatically, since it will do a direct lookup in the cache, meaning that only the `IPublishedContent` you actually need will be created.